perryjrandall/arsenalsuite/cpp/lib/sip/sphinx/c_api.rst

         a non-zero value if the type structure refers to an enum.

-.. cfunction:: int sipTypeIsMapped(sipTypeDef *td)
+.. c:function:: int sipTypeIsMapped(sipTypeDef *td)

     This checks if a :ref:`generated type structure <ref-type-structures>` refers to a mapped type.